 Getting the perfect location for your new acoustic panels can become complicated, but in most situations it doesn’t have to be.
 If you’ve got a typical room, some quick advice is really all you need.

 By a typical room, we're talking about a small or medium sized room where the primary noise is people talking.
 This means that:

 - The room is not really big or really tall.
-For large rooms (>400 sq ft) and very tall rooms (>12 ft), different rules apply
+For large rooms (>400 sq ft) and very tall rooms (>12 ft), or rooms with a very high ceiling, different rules apply

 - The room doesn't have highly specific acoustic requirements.
 A recording studio may be small, but reverberation times are expected to be lower and target placement of acoustic panels makes a difference.

 Place Acoustic Panels on the Upper Half of the Wall

 We recommend installing panels on the upper half of the wall, just like you would a piece of art of framed picture.
 This strategy is both functional and practical.
 Functionally, sound moves very fast and tends to go upwards.
 Panels above the middle of the wall will be there to absorb it.

 Practically, panels higher up on the walls won’t get hit by chairs, carts, hyperactive puppies, or anything else that is low to the ground.
 Less abuse will mean your fabric wrapped acoustic panels will last longer.
 It’ll help keep them clean and looking A+.